syedmaazsaeed/FullStack-Dev-InterviewKit/ReadMe.md

-# 3877 Full-Stack, Coding and System Design Interview Questions (ANSWERED) To Land Your Next Six-Figure Job Offer from [FullStack.Cafe](https://www.fullstack.cafe)
+# Crack Full-Stack Interviews: 3877 Coding & System Design Challenges [FullStack.Cafe](https://www.fullstack.cafe)

 [FullStack.Cafe](https://www.fullstack.cafe) is a biggest hand-picked collection of top technical interview questions for junior and experienced full-stack and web developers with more that 3877 tech interview questions and answers.
 Prepare for your next tech interview and land 6-figure job offer in no time.